Dining critic candidate No. 42

 The newest prominent gastronomic family in the Springs is named Tran.
 The Trans, who run Shanghai Cafe Chinese Cuisine, all did themselves proud for my family last Saturday night.
 As conductor of the Colorado Springs Philharmonic, I felt the strong urge to compare what they do with what I do.

-the concertmaster.
+We were greeted by Daniel, the general manager, who doubles as a waiter.
+He was really the concertmaster.
 Brother Richard is the co-manager.
 Another brother, Andrew, is the owner (sort of like the executive director); then Mama Jessica and Papa Kevin, the chefs (sort of like co-conductors).

 Let the symphony begin: